Blueberry Syrup Recipe – Made 3 Ways

 • Lemon juice – Helps balance the flavors together and gives this blueberry pancake syrup recipe a refreshing taste!

 We have three ways to make this syrup just right!
+It all depends on the consistency you prefer.
 Make it a thicker chunky syrup, smooth and blended, or more like a silky simple syrup.
-Each syrup has the flavor and simple ingredients that are listed just made in a different way each time.
+Each syrup has rich blueberry flavor and the same simple ingredients.
+See the complete instructions for each method in the Blueberry Syrup Recipe below.
 Let us know in the comments which process is your favorite!

 This is the easiest way to make your blueberry syrup.
 No straining or blending is required.
 For this method, you simply cook the berries down, mash them a little bit, then cool and serve.